Fortinet Inc (FTNT): A Deep Dive into Financial Metrics and Comp

 Fortinet Inc (FTNT, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $64.68, Fortinet Inc has witnessed a surge of 0.95% over a period, marked against a three-month change of -4.84%.
+With shares currently priced at $60.46, Fortinet Inc has witnessed a daily loss of 0.92%, marked against a three-month change of -16.53%.
 A thorough analysis, underlined by the GuruFocus Score Rating, suggests that Fortinet Inc is well-positioned for substantial growth in the near future.

 Understanding the GF Score